-On this day in 1937 the publication of J.R.R Tolkien’s The Hobbit – widely regarded to be one of the best children’s books of all time – started a new literary craze.
+On 21 September 1937 the publication of J.R.R Tolkien’s The Hobbit – widely regarded to be one of the best children’s books of all time – started a new literary craze.
 The short adventure story about a little hole-dwelling creature and his adventures in an increasingly sinister wider world has never been out of print, and would give rise to a thousand other works of fantasy, including The Lord of The Rings.

 Beneath the surface of the relatively light-hearted novel, however, critics have also noticed darker themes, relevant to the troubled time between the wars, that also contribute to the book’s enduring fame and adaptability.

 Tolkien had been born and raised as a child in British South Africa, where a bite from a large spider gave him a lifelong hatred of the insect that can be seen in his fantasies.
 A few years after moving to England he was already a twelve year-old orphan, and had to build a new life at boarding school in Birmingham, where he would acquire the friends and literary interests that would shape his life.

 Just before starting at Oxford a trip to Switzerland with school-friends gave rise to a lifelong fascination with powerful untouched landscapes, and he wrote many years later that tearing himself away from the mountains was heartbreaking.

 By the time Tolkien – whose first name was John – graduated with a degree in English in 1915 the complexion of the world had changed, and he was already under pressure to join the army from those around him.
 The following year, as a healthy young man, he was ordered to join a regiment in France as an officer.

 His baptism of fire came at the Somme, which was a cruel fate for any bookish young man.
 Tolkien was immensely fortunate in surviving all the assaults that he lead, and perhaps more fortunate still when he contracted trench fever and had to be invalided home for the rest of the war.